scanberg/fake-SSS/README.md

 1. LIGHT DEPTH PASS, Render depth values of lights that cast shadows

-2. FRONT PASS, Render depth, albedo + noise, normal
+2. FRONT PASS, Render depth, albedo + noise, normal + specularity

-2. LIGHTS PASS, Render all lights into an accumulated buffer using blend(ONE,ONE)
+3. LIGHTS PASS, Render all lights into an accumulated buffer using blend(ONE,ONE)

-3. COMPOSE PASS, Render the correct image from albedo, and front/back -light

-5. HDR BLUR PASS, Blur the image to bleed very intensive pixels, using a gaussian blur
+4. HDR BLUR PASS, Blur the image to bleed very intensive pixels, using a gaussian blur

-6. TONE MAP PASS, compose the final image from final and blur, then tonemap to 8-bit values
+5. TONE MAP PASS, compose the final image from final and blur, then tonemap to 8-bit values

 Thanks to Infinite Realities (www.ir-ltd.net) for the head model,